MicrosoftDocs/architecture-center/docs/patterns/deployment-stamp.md

 ![An example set of deployment stamps](./images/deployment-stamp/deployment-stamp.png)

 Deployment stamps can apply whether your solution uses infrastructure as a service (IaaS) or platform as a service (PaaS) components, or a mixture of both.
-Typically IaaS workloads require more intervention to scale, so the solution may be useful for IaaS-heavy workloads to allow for scaling out.
+Typically IaaS workloads require more intervention to scale, so the pattern may be useful for IaaS-heavy workloads to allow for scaling out.

 Stamps can be used to implement [deployment rings](https://docs.microsoft.com/azure/devops/migrate/phase-rollout-with-rings?view=azure-devops).
 If different customers want to receive service updates at different frequencies, they can be grouped onto different stamps, and each stamp could have updates deployed at different cadences.